51 Nurse Essentials for 2023 (That Every Nurse Should Own)

 3. Stethoscope

 A quality stethoscope is a must for nurses.
-In order to accurately hear heart and lung sounds, you need a reliable instrument.
+In order to accurately hear normal and abnormal sounds, you need a reliable instrument.
 And one of the best is the Littmann stethoscope.
-It’s one investment that pays for itself in the long run.
+They offer a range of stethoscopes, from lightweight and easy-to-use tools to advanced cardiology stethoscopes for more complex assessments.
+This is one investment that pays for itself in the long run.

 4. Laptop